 1. Child’s Pose

 For child’s pose, kneel on the floor, sit back on your heels, and, with a flat back, stretch your arms forward and in front of you on your mat.
 Make sure to time breathing with each of the movements, focusing on exhaling as you press down and forward.
-Find stillness and deep breath while you relax your forehead onto the mat or ground.
+Find stillness and take a deep breath while you relax your forehead onto the mat or ground.

 Child’s pose has been shown to calm the nervous system and reduce pain.